genesick/genesick/README.md

-- interested in game & software development.
+- interested in game & software development + making robots.

 <!---
 genesick/genesick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.